Asthma is a long-term (chronic) lung disease. The airways become inflamed. The airways may be sensitive to:

-Some people have trouble, even if they stay away from triggers and take medications.
+Some people have trouble, even if they stay away from triggers and take medicines.

 Asthma has no cure.
 But most of the time, symptoms can be controlled.

-An Asthma Action Plan is central to good asthma control.
-It is an individualized worksheet developed by you and your healthcare provider that shows what to do if you have asthma symptoms.
-It also tells you when to call your healthcare provider or go to the emergency room
+An Asthma Action Plan is key to good asthma control.
+It is a personal worksheet created by you and your healthcare provider.
+It shows what to do if you have asthma symptoms.
+It also tells you when to call your provider or when to call 911.
+And when to go to the emergency room.

 It affects all ages, from babies to older adults.

 It can start at any age.
 Some people have asthma as children, but outgrow it.
-Some people develop asthma as adults.
+Some people get asthma as adults.